ayusher/stock-bot/README.md

 Evaluate the model with a minimum buy confidence of .5 by running `python3 eval.py model_2300 .5`, where the last argument can be changed to any buy confidence between 0 and 1.

+## Deployment

+To make trades on an Alpaca ccount using this bot, add your keys to keys.txt in the format "(API key) (secret key)".
+Example keys.txt: `aBcDeFgHiJkL AbCdEfGhIjKl`.

+Then, run `python3 trade.py model_2300` to see the trades that you expect the bot to make.
+To actually execute trades, include a final argument "trade" that acts as verification to prevent accidental trading.
+The complete command would be `python3 trade.py model_2300 trade`.
+* See the first bullet point in the Notes section below for a warning about storing keys in plaintext.

 ## Visualization

 Visualize the model's convolutional filters by running `python3 vis.py model_2300`.
 The resulting image will be stored in **vis.png**.